 *.crate files and an index like the normal registry is.

-The primary way to manage and crate local registry sources is through the
+The primary way to manage and create local registry sources is through the

 cargo-local-registry subcommand, available on